showlab/Q2A/README.md

 ## Contact

-Feel free to contact us if you have any problems: joyachen97@gmail.com, or leave an issue in this repo.
+Feel free to contact us if you have any problems: joyachen@u.nus.edu, or leave an issue in this repo.